 - Do not miss any doses of SIMPONI.
 If you forget to use SIMPONI, inject your dose as soon as you remember.
 Then, take your next dose at your regular scheduled time.
 In case you are not sure when to inject SIMPONI, call your doctor or pharmacist.

-What are the possible side effects with SIMPONI?
+What are the possible side effects of SIMPONI?

 Hepatitis B infection in people who carry the virus in their blood.